List of best-selling albums in Colombia

 The following is a list of some of the best-selling albums in Colombia, one of the largest music markets in Latin America.
+To appear in the list, albums must have to sell over 100,000 units.

-The list include album sales of over 100,000 units.
-According to Colombian newspaper El Tiempo, Carlos Vives' Clásicos de la Provincia became the first million-seller album in country's history.
+According to insiders cited by Colombian newspaper El Tiempo, a record became a hit passing the 100,000 units and a best-seller over the 200,000 mark.
+Colombian's album sales peaked in the 1990s but has since decreased due factors such as piracy since 2000.
+Carlos Vives' Clásicos de la Provincia (1993) became the first million-seller album in country's history, according to the same publication.

-National music dominate the list, with artists such as Carlos Vives, Diomedes Díaz, Juancho Rois, Margarita Rosa de Francisco, Juanes and Shakira appearing more than once in the list.
-Some international acts such as Michael Jackson, Backstreet Boys, Eros Ramazzotti, Gloria Estefan and Julio Iglesias also appeared on the list.
+National music dominate the list, leading by Diomedes Díaz and followed by artists such as Carlos Vives, Juanes, Shakira, Juancho Rois, Silvestre Dangond and Margarita Rosa de Francisco all of them appearing more than once.
+Some international acts such as Michael Jackson, Backstreet Boys, Eros Ramazzotti, Gloria Estefan and Julio Iglesias also appeared on the list, with Jackson and Iglesias appearing twice.